 The School is flexible in helping parents find a payment schedule that best suits their financial situation.
 Parents receive statements during each term break and are expected to manage their payments as pledged.
 If circumstances change and/or a family experiences hardship, parents should advise the Financial Administrator, who will start the process for making alternative arrangements.
 Please see the Financial Assistance section below.

 The School believes strongly in the importance of using quality materials and buys the required materials on behalf of parents.
-The School then requests parents donate disbursements to cover these expenses, payable in Term 2.
+The School then requests parents donate disbursements to cover these expenses.
 Parents are not asked to go shopping for resources as well.
 Parents agree to pay disbursements when enrolling their children at Kindergarten or School.